-The Royal Regency Hotel in Yonkers, New York, recently underwent a brand transformation (as well as an ongoing building renovation) and connected with Hawthorn last winter to develop a brochure as a primary component of their special events and wedding marketing toolkit for their hotel.
+The Royal Regency Hotel in Yonkers, New York, recently underwent a brand transformation (as well as an ongoing building renovation) and connected with Hawthorn to develop a brochure as a primary component of their special events and wedding marketing toolkit for their hotel.
 But that “anchor project” was only the start of the work we went on to complete to give their brand the crisp, modern overhaul they desired.

 The family-owned and -operated Royal Regency hotel is set in Yonkers, New York, a city of 200,000 just north of New York City.
 The purple accents everywhere – anchored by a grand staircase in the lobby complete with purple steps – suggest a fun, modern vibe.
 The hotel is welcoming to both business guests (it’s near many major companies and universities) and tourists (there’s easy access to sports venues like Yankee Stadium and cultural staples like the Westchester Broadway Theater), and weddings and special events remain a cornerstone of their business, with 14,000 square feet of event space.